 Please keep in mind that the above numbers are estimates of the average Labrador Retriever weight by age.
 If your pup is a little above or below these figures, don’t worry!
 All dogs are unique and grow at their own rate.
 Continue taking your Lab to regular veterinary appointments and discuss any concerns you may have about your puppy’s health with your veterinarian.

-Pro Tip: Check out our complete guide to puppy care to ensure your Lab gets off to a great start in life.
+Pro Tip: Check out our complete guide to puppy care to ensure your Lab gets off to a great start.

 As a medium to large breed, Labrador Retrievers need at least one year to reach their full size.
 A general rule of thumb suggests your Lab should be at or close to its full size by their first birthday.
 However, bigger-boned Lab puppies can keep growing and filling out their chest up to 18 months old.